 Watching this movie reminds me back to the times when I was walking around at the Garden Park of SIUe in the United States of America.
 I walked around the Garden Park of the campus in Winter 2013.
 A friend of mine from Morocco, Mohammed Chakir, accompanied me there.
 What a nice memory to have.
 And, by the way, let me back to this movie.
 Frozen.
 I love it!
 No words can replace how I feel after watching this movie, except, “wonderful”!
-Not only because I like snow, but it is also more because of I am impressed by looking at how this movie leaves a message about the warm of heart, the love we have, that can break the coldest heart.
-Sounds like nice, right?
+Not only because I like snow, but it is also more because I am impressed by looking at how this movie leaves a message about the warmth of heart, the love we have, that can break the coldest heart.
+Sounds nice, right?
 It is.

-When I watched the two kids playing around in the palace (as always, princess lives in a palace), I could easily notice that the two lovely kids are the main characters of the movie.
-Elsa played the character as the first daughter who seemed to have the ability to lead.
+When I watched the two kids playing around in the palace (as always, the princess lives in a palace), I could easily notice that the two lovely kids are the main characters of the movie.
+Elsa played the character of the first daughter who seemed to have the ability to lead.
 Perfection always seems to go to her.
-However, later on in the story Elsa seemed to have difficulties in managing her power- to have the ability to magically create snow from her tiny cute little fingers.
+However, later on in the story, Elsa seemed to have difficulties in managing her power- to have the ability to magically create snow from her tiny cute little fingers.
 Elsa is born to be pretty.
 Similarly, Anna is also pretty.
 Both of them have sort of interesting characters to see.
 Anna has a cheerful character.
 I would say that she is warmer than Elsa in the way she interacts with people around her.
 As the story goes, I can see that these two characters are strongly presented in the movie.

 Hans and Kristoff are two male characters in this movie.
-First of all, I did think that Hans was such a noble man who can treat woman like a lady.
+First of all, I did think that Hans was such a nobleman who can treat a woman like a lady.
 Meanwhile, Kristoff is a character that is presented as a lower status I would say and he also has a weird communication style with that animal, Sven.
 Hans has a horse, but his horse did not play too much in the movie.

 Another character that is shown in the movie is Olaf.
 This character is basically having no gender.
-It is a snow man.
+It is a snowman.
 However, from its movie, I can say that, yes, he is a man, although from its appearance it is totally not a man.
 (Sorry, I am joking).
 Olaf is a cute character anyway.
 He seems to be always cheerful and always saying positive things around him for different occasions that he met.
 I think that the presence of Olaf in the movie strengthens the way this movie is presented to the viewers.

-In terms of background, I admit that it must be a place somewhere in the Up North of Earth, closer to Canada or may be Russia.
+In terms of background, I admit that it must be a place somewhere in the Up North of Earth, closer to Canada or maybe Russia.
 All places are basically warm, as the story is told, and in the winter things happen to be worst.
 Thanks to Elsa.
 However, all the winter-looking background, I think, helps the viewers to feel a strong emotional condition of Elsa.
 Her power to manifest the snow seems to be unbeatable.
 At that point when Elsa has no power to control her emotion for knowing how her power killed Anna, she became helpless and weak.
-The sadness she bear deep inside her began stronger and stronger.
+The sadness she-bear deep inside her began stronger and stronger.
 All these things were lies that were outspoken by Hans, a wicked man.
 Anna came in and sacrifices herself for her sister, Elsa.
-Soon after that, magical condition happens.
+Soon after that, a magical condition happens.
 The ice is melt with love.
 Love is not always related to kissing.
 This is the first Disney movie ever that does not show kiss is the key solution.

 Things that I can learn from this movie are: